GSA/digitalgov.gov/content/information-architecture.md

 ## Is your site organized such that everyone can navigate it easily?

+### Why it’s important
-**Why it’s important**: Beth has a lower tech literacy level and needs a site’s layout to be clear.
-Julian has low vision and uses a screen reader to navigate the web.
+- Beth has a lower tech literacy level and needs a site’s layout to be clear.
+- Julian has low vision and uses a screen reader to navigate the web.
 Kendra has a newborn and her attention is often divided; she needs to be able to understand a site’s contents at a glance.
-Lyle is undergoing a crisis and needs to quickly find just the content pertinent to him.
+- Lyle is undergoing a crisis and needs to quickly find just the content pertinent to him.

 ### Steps to take
 - Write descriptive page titles.
 Users who rely on assistive technologies like screen readers may not be able to use visual cues to determine a page’s purpose.
 Make sure your page titles concisely convey each page’s focus.